EXPLAINER: Why is Europe balking at a ban on Russian energy? - NewsBreak

 “We will likely continue to see resistance from Germany and a select few others as they’re simply far more reliant on Russian imports of oil, gas and coal,” said Craig Erlam, senior markets analyst for the U.K., Europe, Middle East and Africa at currency broker Oanda.
 “Forecasts for the impact of an embargo vary, but it would almost certainly tip the country into recession.”

-Energy policy expert Simone Tagliapietra and economist Guntram Wolff at the Bruegel think tank in Brussels proposed an EU import tariff on Russian oil and gas.
+Economists Simone Tagliapietra and Guntram Wolff at the Bruegel think tank in Brussels propose an EU import tariff on Russian oil and gas.
 That would reduce Russia's revenue while avoiding a major hit to Europe's growth, with the legal advantage of leaving contracts intact.
 European leaders last week insisted those same contracts protected them from Russia's demand to pay for gas in rubles.
 The money from the tariff could be used to protect vulnerable households from higher energy prices.

-While the army that invaded Ukraine is already paid for, the tariff would put the Kremlin in "a more difficult economic position, in which they might possibly start having difficulties buying stuff from the outside world, including armaments, and paying the salaries of the public sector,” Tagliapietra said.

 Comments / 0